20 Best Things to Do in Japan

 No matter your age, this amusement park is a joy for all.
 If you’re planning to visit, be sure to buy your tickets in advance and try to visit on a weekday.

-18. Eat Your Way Through the Streets of Osaka
+18. Eat Your Way Through Osaka

 street food Osaka